scientific-python/specs/spec-0001/index.md

 2. It **avoids having to optimize for import cost**.
    Currently, developers often move imports inside of functions to avoid slowing down importing their module.
-   Lazy importing makes imports at any depth in the hierarchy cheap.
+   Lazy importing, when implemented through out a library, makes all imports cheap.

 3. It provides **direct access to submodules**, avoiding local namespace conflicts.
    Instead of doing `import scipy.linalg as sla` to avoid clobbering a local `linalg`, one can now import each library and access its members directly: `import scipy; scipy.linalg`.